-When the Sutras state the Twelvefold Chain, it is preceded by the following: “When this exists, that exists or comes to be; on the arising of this, that arises.
-When this does not exist, that does not exist or come to be; on the cessation of this, that ceases.”
-(Kalupahana, p.
-141) Therefore, risings shouldn’t be seen as deterministic—one causing the other—but rather as spontaneous happenings that are correlated.
-Not one of the twelve would rise in the absence of the other eleven, and in the grand scheme of things (the Dharma) there aren’t twelve, or ten, or even one cause; in fact, there is no such thing, ’cause’ being only a word.
+When the sutras state the Twelvefold Chain, it is preceded by the following: “When this exists, that exists or comes to be; on the arising of this, that arises.
+When this does not exist, that does not exist or come to be; on the cessation of this, that ceases” (Kalupahana, p.
+141).
+Therefore, risings shouldn’t be seen as deterministic–one thing causing the next in line–but rather as correlated spontaneous events.
+Not one of the twelve would rise in the absence of the other eleven.
+Furthermore, in the Dharma there aren’t twelve, or ten, or even one cause; in fact, there is no such thing, ’cause’ being only a word.

 The Buddhist view of causation is that physical phenomena (dharma) do not undergo change, but constantly appear, like the single frames of a motion picture, each one slightly different and independent of the previous one, but giving the illusion of change over time.
-(This is similar to Zeno’s arrow—see Biocentrism) The Lankavatara expresses this in the following paragraph:
+(This is Zeno’s arrow–see Biocentrism.)
+The Lankavatara Sutra expresses this idea in the following paragraph:

 (p.
 76) Again, Mahamati, not that things are not born, but that they are not born of themselves, except when seen in the state of Samadhi–this is what is meant by “all things are unborn.”
 To have no self-nature is, according to the deeper sense, to be unborn, Mahamati.
 That all things are devoid of self-nature means that there is a constant and uninterrupted becoming, a momentary change from one state of existence to another; seeing this, Mahamati, all things are destitute of self-nature.
 So one speaks of all things having no self-nature.

 Nagarjuna (the author of the Maha Prajnaparamita Sastra) used the example of dust, a lump of clay and a jar to illustrate the fact that time is neither real nor a cause of existence, as some argued in his time:

-Question. – You accept that that the past is like the dust of the earth.
+Question – You accept that that the past is like the dust of the earth.
 If there is a past, there must necessarily be a future.
 That is why the dharma ‘time’ must necessarily exist. [note that by calling time a dharma, the questioner is negating its existence, since dharma do not exist]

 Nagarjuna – You have not understood what I have just said.
 The future is the jar; the past is the dust of the earth.
-The past does not make the future, because by falling into the characteristics (lakṣaṇa or lakshana) of the future, it becomes future, and then why would it be called past?
+The past does not make the future, because by falling into the characteristics (lakṣaṇa) of the future, it becomes future, and then why would it be called past?
 That is why the past does not exist.

 Zen masters such as Dogen subsequently attempted to convey this idea of phenomena going through “a constant and uninterrupted becoming, a momentary change from one state of existence to another” by using such illustrations as firewood and ashes: